 - Best companies for web designers: Oracle, Microsoft, Salesforce, Amazon and Google.

-- Best companies for product designers: Facebook, Dropbox, Google, Salesforce, Uber and Microsoft.
+- Best companies for product designers: Facebook, Dropbox, Google, Salesforce development company, Uber and Microsoft.

 - Best companies for UX designers: Amazon, Microsoft, Google, eBay, Cisco Systems and IBM.